Perrett Laver Ltd – Public Facing Privacy and Data Protection Statement

 13) Contact details

-Nevertheless, we have designated the Chief Operations Officer as our Data Compliance Officer (DCO) as the key accountable individual for all data protection issues and queries.
+Perrett Laver has designated our Chief Operations Officer as our Data Compliance Officer (DCO), the key accountable individual for all data protection issues and queries.

 Data Compliance Officer,